incodehq/incode-platform/README.md

 ![](https://raw.github.com/isisaddons/isis-module-poly/master/images/030-party.png)

 The `FixedAsset` entity is similar in that it also has a collection of `Case`s.
-However, in our demo app we have a business rule that the fixed asset to reference only a single `CommunicationChannel`.
+However, in our demo app we have a business rule that the fixed asset can own only a single `CommunicationChannel`.

 ![](https://raw.github.com/isisaddons/isis-module-poly/master/images/040-fixed-asset.png)